 Presence, while depressed, of two (or more) of the following:

-During the 2-year period (1 year for children and adolescents) of the disturbance, the individual has never been without the symptoms listed above for more than 2 months at a time.
+During the two-year period (one year for children and adolescents) of the disturbance, the individual has never been without the symptoms listed above for more than two months at a time.

-Criteria for major depressive disorder may be continuously present for 2 years.
+Criteria for major depressive disorder may be continuously present for two years.

 There has never been a manic episode or hypomanic episode, and criteria have never been met for cyclothymic disorder.